How to Maintain Your Patio

 When spring is just around the corner you’re likely to be thinking about showing your garden a little TLC.
 No doubt, tending to the plants and pruning the shrubs will be on the job list but what about a new patio just in time to enjoy the longer, warmer days.

 In our latest article, our friends at Bradstone have some handy hints and tips which we’ll share with you to help you care for and maintain your patio.
-We'll discuss a number of topics from cleaning you patio, to sealing and re-pointing.
+We'll discuss a number of topics from cleaning your paving slabs, to sealing and re-pointing.
 Topics include:

 How to clean your patio